In ‘Anti-Trafficking’ New Orleans Strip Club Raids, Police Make No Trafficking Arrests

 As a result of the raids, ATC suspended eight clubs’ alcohol and tobacco licenses, leading establishments such as Rick’s Cabaret and Rick’s Sporting Saloon, which have a common owner, to close their doors until their licenses are restored.
-Robert and Chloe Watters, the owners of those clubs, told In Justice Today they have 150 employees and more than 1,000 contract workers across both clubs.
+Robert and Chloe Watters, the owners of those clubs, told The Appeal that they have 150 employees and more than 1,000 contract workers across both clubs.

 Lyn Archer, an organizer with Bourbon Alliance of Responsible Entertainers (BARE), a group led by local dancers, slammed the raids.
 “We question the real motives behind such an effort,” she says, “and the lack of cohesion between departments, who each defined both ‘prostitution’ and ‘trafficking’ differently.”